agstrike/agstrike.github.io/content/dev-setup.md

 [menu.main]
     name = "Dev Setup"
-    parent = "Contributing"
+    parent = "Setup & Upgrade"
     weight = 2
 +++

-If you want to modify Firefly to adapt it to your usecase of you want to help in development, this is the right place to look for information.
+If you want to modify SilverStrike to adapt it to your usecase of you want to help in development, this is the right place to look for information.

 You should start by cloning the repository.